-As vapour doesn’t contain the same carcinogenic chemicals found in cigarettes, studies to date show there is no second-hand safety risk to consider, although further studies are continuing.
+Second Hand Vapour?As vapour doesn’t contain the same carcinogenic chemicals found in cigarettes, studies to date show there is no second-hand safety risk to consider, although further studies are continuing.

 CostIt is estimated the average smoker in the UK spends around £3000 per year on cigarettes.
 With prices still increasing this amount is only going to go up.
 The initial start up cost of an e-cigarette can be quite expensive as you will need to purchase a battery, tank and e-liquid.
 However, the running costs of vaping is significantly lower with the majority of our customers spending on average £15 per week!

 SocialWith the smoking ban in place smokers have to go outside or to a smoking shelter to smoke.
 Whereas, with vaping there are many pubs and businesses which allow vapers to stay inside in the warm. (please check with the staff before you use your electronic cigarette as not all places allow this).

-Cigarette smoke tends to linger on clothes and furniture without the smoker even realising how strong the smell is.
+Does it leave a smell?Cigarette smoke tends to linger on clothes and furniture without the smoker even realising how strong the smell is.
 People who have given up cigarettes are more likely to notice the smell of lingering tobacco than those who smoke.
 Vapour can have a smell on the exhale and the smell can stay in the air for a short period of time.
 Generally speaking the smell of vapour is much nicer than stale cigarettes!

+Flavours and TasteWith vaping comes a wide choice of flavours, we stock over 400!
+Many new vapers choose to start with a traditional tobacco or menthol flavour, however the choice is yours!
 Many smokers don’t realise that their sense of taste changed when they started smoking.
 After quitting the cigarettes within a few days your sense of taste is likely to develop, with food tasting and smelling nicer than ever.

-The majority of harm from smoking comes from the thousands of chemicals in cigarette smoke, many of which are hazardous.
+What about nicotine?The majority of harm from smoking comes from the thousands of chemicals in cigarette smoke, many of which are hazardous.
 However, nicotine can cause a temporary increase in blood pressure, an increase in heart rate, constrict blood vessels and increases the strength of the heart’s contraction.

-There has been little research into vaping whilst pregnant, however it is likely to be significantly less harmful to a pregnant woman and her baby than cigarettes.
+Are e-cigarettes safe to use in pregnancy?There has been little research into vaping whilst pregnant, however it is likely to be significantly less harmful to a pregnant woman and her baby than cigarettes.
 The Smoking in Pregnancy Challenge Group, which includes the Royal College of Midwives and leading UK baby charities, has produced the following advice: